-Carlotta Barrow has been leading the Swanage Sea Life Bench project, inspired by the constant movement of the sea and the life beneath the waves.
-Stone panels have been prepared with a crest of a wave carved on the top to evoke the rolling waters, with pupils from The Swanage School, led by art teacher Sarah Mulhern developing their designs and carving the panels at the Burngate Stone Carving Centre.
-We are grateful to Lovell’s Quarry for providing the pre-cut stone panels, to Scott Taylor for carving the waves, and to the Albion Quarry for providing ‘practice’ stone as well as various sponsors – notably the AONB (Areas of Outstanding Natural Beauty).
-The completed panels will be placed alongside the garden path overlooking Swanage pier.
+Carlotta’s inspiration for the Sea Life Bench was the constant movement of the sea and the life beneath the waves.
+Stone panels with a crest of a wave carved on the top evoke the rolling waters, and pupils from The Swanage School, led by art teacher Sarah Mulhern developed their designs and carved the panels at the Burngate Stone Carving Centre.
+We are grateful to Lovell’s Quarry for providing the pre-cut stone panels, to Scott Taylor for carving the waves, and to the Albion Quarry for providing ‘practice’ stone as well as various sponsors – notably the AONB (Areas of Outstanding Natural Beauty) and PAW.
+The completed panels are now in place, together with the inauguration stone, alongside the garden path overlooking Swanage pier.

 Last week, Year 10 Art students visited Swanage seafront to see their stone, which has taken months of carving at Burngate.
 Carlotta Barrow welcomed us, with an employee from Wessex Water who have sponsored this project, along with Holmes Garden Centre who provided the plants, and of course PAW!